Nonprofit organizations must register with and be certified by the Oregon Secretary of State

 If you are exempt from Oregon tax and do not have unrelated business taxable income (UBTI) as defined in IRC §512, an Oregon tax return is not required.

-If you do have UBTI, file a Form 20 Oregon Corporation Excise Tax Return and attach a copy of your federal Form 990-T. Organizations exempt from federal tax but not exempt for Oregon must also file a Form 20 and attach a copy of federal Form 990-T. Some religious organizations that qualify under IRC §501(d) may file as partnerships.
+If you do have UBTI and are a corporation or have elected to be taxed as a corporation, file either a Form 20 Oregon Corporation Excise Tax Return or Form 20-I Oregon Corporation Income Tax Return, and attach a copy of your federal Form 990-T. Organizations exempt from federal tax but not exempt for Oregon must also file a Form 20 and attach a copy of federal Form 990-T. Some religious organizations that qualify under IRC §501(d) may file as partnerships.
+Trusts with UBTI that do not elect to be taxed as corporations should file Oregon Form 41.

-An exempt organization filing an Oregon Form 20 is subject to the greater of computed excise tax based on UBTI or Oregon minimum tax.
+An exempt organization filing an Oregon Form 20 is subject to the greater of computed excise tax based on UBTI after the specific deduction, generally $1,000*, or Oregon minimum tax.
 For minimum tax purposes, include in "Oregon sales" only gross Oregon unrelated business income.
 Tax-exempt income is not included.

-If you don't have nonexempt function income, for Oregon tax purposes, only file a copy of your federal Form 1120-H with us; don't file a Form 20.
+If you don't have nonexempt function income, for Oregon tax purposes, only file a copy of your federal Form 1120-H with us; don't file a Form 20 or Form 20-I.

-File an Oregon Form 20, with a copy of federal Form 1120-H, if the association has taxable income.
+File either an Oregon Form 20 or Form 20-I, with a copy of federal Form 1120-H, if the association has taxable income after the specific deduction of $100.
 Homeowners association taxable income for Oregon is generally the same as for federal purposes.
-It is gross nonexempt income less directly-related deductions, less the specific $100 deduction.
 However, net capital gains are included in the computation and receive no special treatment.

 An association filing Oregon Form 20 is subject to the greater of computed excise tax or Oregon minimum tax.
 For minimum tax purposes, include in "Oregon sales" only Oregon nonexempt function income.